List of roads in Brampton: Goreway Drive

 Goreway Drive is the easternmost road in Brampton to continue into both Mississauga and Caledon, though it changes name to Innis Lake Road in Caledon.
 A short section just north of Queen Street is subsumed today by the newer Humberwest Parkway, and a right turn is needed to continue northbound.
 It is named after the former Toronto Gore Township, which is itself named either after Francis Gore, Lieutenant Governor of Upper Canada, or the triangular survey, called a gore, which gave the township its shape.
+In 2023, construction started on a long-delayed replacement overpass at the Canadian National Halton Subdivision level crossing where it enters Mississauga.

 Finch Avenue

 Finch Avenue is designated Peel Regional Road 2, and runs for only 1 km.
 (0.6 mi.) south from Steeles Avenue before continuing into Mississauga where it ends at Highway 427 after a similarly short distance, making it the shortest regional road in terms of being applied the entirety of a road within Peel.
 However, just north of the 427, it curves eastwards to cross into Toronto, where it continues as one of that city's major east–west streets and eventually reaches Pickering.